 (3) Decrease of Sales and Profitability Declines Associated With Changes in Exchange Rates

-While the Company Group believes this tendency will be diluted by the participation in the auctions of participants from a broader range of countries and regions, the Company Group financial results may be affected by the timing of exchange rate fluctuations and the proportions of partners participating in auctions from specific countries.
+While the Company Group believes this tendency will be diluted by the participation in the auctions of participants from a broader range of countries and regions, the Company Group financial results may be affected by the timing of exchange rate fluctuations and the proportions of participants in auctions from specific countries.

 (4) Intensified Competition